 2. Pick the network you want to set public or private and click on the padlock icon

-3. A pop-up window will appear with the options to set the account to either public or private.
+3. A pop-up window will appear with the option to set the account to either public or private.

 By setting messages to public, all messages from that network will display under the "Interactions" tab of related contacts in your Nimble account for your team to see as well.
 Your Messages tab in Nimble remains private and only visible to you.

 Ex.
 If you look at contact John Smith, you will see all your email messages with John.
 Additionally, if your team members look at John Smith's contact record, they will also see your email messages with him, in addition to their own.

 By setting messages to private, messages from that network will be visible only to you.